shalzz/shalzz.github.io/content/blog/federal-system-india.md

     and various NGO's and organisations)
-1. Any law that aims to preemptively arrest, prosecute or justify violence or police action leading to lose of life or fundamental rights of citizens with the pretense of preventing harm to anyone or general public cannot be allowed due to undermining civil liberties and general abuse of power.
+1. Any law that aims to preemptively arrest, prosecute or justify violence or police action leading to lose of life or fundamental rights of citizens with the pretense of preventing a crime or harm to anyone or general public cannot be allowed due to undermining civil liberties and general abuse of power.
 Any such actions if absolutely necessary has to be taken with explicit permission from a public court.